-Alternative 1 or 3 would not result in a cumulatively considerable contribution to impacts on geology, soils, or paleontological resources.
+Alternative 1 or 3 would not result in a cumulative contribution to geology, soils, or paleontological resources.
 Therefore, Alternative 1 or 3 would not cause an incremental impact that would be significant when added to the impacts on geology, soils, or paleontological resources from other past, present, and reasonably foreseeable future actions.

 The cumulative impacts associated with the construction and operation of Alternative 2 would be the same as those described above for Alternative 1 or 3 because most new facilities and construction footprints would be located in the same study area and would generally be the same size.
 The South Road, TRR West, and Sacramento River discharge would also be in the same general location and seismic and geologic setting.
-Alternative 2 would not result in a cumulatively considerable contribution to impacts on geology, soils, or paleontological resources.
+Alternative 2 would not result in a cumulative contribution to geology, soils, or paleontological resources.
 Therefore, Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on geology, soils, or paleontological resources from other past, present, and reasonably foreseeable future actions.